ZetCode

 Golang maps.Values

 This tutorial explains how to use the maps.Values function in Go.
-We'll cover map operations with practical examples of retrieving values from maps.
+We'll cover map operations with practical examples of retrieving and iterating over values using Go's modern iterator pattern.

 Basic maps.Values Example